adobong-sunog/elect2/README.md

 ## Notes

 - Maximum file size is 10 MB per file
-- Gallery uploads support PDFs, images, and short videos.
+- Gallery uploads support PDFs, and images

 ## Bugs
 - All discovered bugs are fixed